DilyaraZhusupova91/diploma_project/README.md

-# diploma_project
-- 1-ый блок: написание запросов в MySQL, используя DDL, DML, DCL, TCL;
-Сделала выборку данных
-- 2-ой блок: создание интерактивного отчета в Power BI (DAX, Power Query);
-Загрузила данные в Power BI, "почистила", проверила типы данных
+# Diploma project on the course Data analytics from Academica
+- the 1-st part: uploading data using SQL-queries (My SQL);
+- the 2-nd part: creating interactive report in Power BI;
-- 3-ий блок: работа с Jupyter Notebook, библиотеками NumPy, Pandas, Seaborn, Matplotlib, Scikit-Learn;
+- the 3-rd part: work with Jupyter Notebook, NumPy, Pandas, Seaborn, Matplotlib, Scikit-Learn libraries;
-Прогнозирование с помощью алгоритма KNeighborsClassifier, где точность модели данных повысилась до 86%, по сравнению с Gaussian NB.
+Forecasting using the KNeighborsClassifier algorithm, where the accuracy of the data model has increased to 86%, compared to Gaussian NB.